PriyaPalak/PriyaPalak/README.md

 ### ⚡️ Currently ⚡️

-- Working on my Communication and Interpersonal skills
+- Working on my Machine Learning Skills
-- Brushing up on my SQL concepts
+- Brushing up on SQL, Python, Statistics and ML concepts
-- Taking a course on Advanced SQL
+- Taking a course on Unsupervised Learning

 ### 🙌🏻 Connect with Me